josephsl/wintenApps/readme.md

 * In Windows 10, when an emoji group (including kaomoji and symbols group) is selected, NVDA will no longer move navigator object to certain emojis.
 * Added support for updated input experience panel (combined emoji panel and clipboard history) in Windows 11.

+## Notepad

+This refers to Windows 11 Notepad version 11 or later.

+* NVDA will announce status bar contents when report status bar command is pressed.
+* NVDA will no longer announce entered text when pressing Enter key from the document.

 ## People